 Remember: Tardiness is disruptive to the learning environment and has a negative impact on student achievement.
+Excessive tardiness may result in disciplinary action.

 REPORTING YOUR CHILD'S ABSENCE

 It is the responsibility of the parent/guardian to provide an explanation, in writing, when the student is absent.
 Additionally, whenever possible, the parent/guardian should notify the School Office in person or by telephone, on the day of the absence.
 Upon return to school, a written note explaining the absence is required for in order for the student to be considered excused.
 Written notes must be provided within three (3) school days after the student returns.
 Additional documentation, as determined by the school principal, may be required.